 7. Be Clear on Finances

 When planning a multigenerational vacation, consider everyone’s budget, and make sure to discuss who will pay for what.
 Often, these types of trips are gifts, with one party footing the bill for the whole group.
 But inevitably, there are additional and unexpected expenses.
-Regardless of who has booked and prepaid for the vacation, be sure to discuss all the possible additional expenses, not just the major and obvious ones like airfare and hotel.
+Regardless of who has booked and prepaid for the vacation, be sure to discuss all the possible additional expenses, not just the major and obvious ones like airfare and hotels.
 Are meals included?
 Drinks?
 What about activities and excursions?
 Who will pay for those?
 What about tips?
 And don’t forget about transportation once you get there.
-If you’re planning on taxis, there’s a good chance you won’t all fit into a single cab.
+If you’re planning on taxis or Uber, there’s a good chance you won’t all fit into a single vehicle.

 8. Don’t Overtax the Grandparents